 The Next Generation Cassava Breeding project (NextGen Cassava) seeks to modernize partner cassava breeding institutions in Africa and use cutting-edge tools for efficient delivery of improved varieties of cassava.
-This international project is supported by the Bill & Melinda Gates Foundation and UK aid from the United Kingdom.
+This international project is supported by the Bill & Melinda Gates Foundation and UK aid from the United Kingdom’s Department for International Development.

 Dr. Chiedozie Egesi, NextGen Cassava project manager